anpaz/qstack/README.md

 ### Error correction layer

-An error correction layer accepts instructions from an input instruction set, defined by a list of encoded instruction supported by an error correction code, and generates gadgets implemented in terms of a specific output instruction set, typically a set of clifford instructions.
-For example, the outcome of program (1) after being evaluated by a error correction layer based on a repetition code would be something like:
+An error correction layer accepts the list of encoded instruction supported by an error correction code, and generates gadgets implemented in terms of an output instruction set, typically the set of clifford instructions.
+For example, the outcome of evaluating program (1) with an error correction layer based on the repetition code would be similar to:

 ```
 |+z⟩    q0.0